Here’s my guide to visiting the fabulous Carnegie Museum of Art in Pittsburgh Pennsylvania.

 Online tickets: Click here to buy tickets and reserve a time slot online

 Carnegie Cafe: This lovely upscale cafe offers casual dining, with an espresso and wine bar.
+You can get small plates, salads, and sandwiches.
+You can dine in, get food to go, or head to the outdoor sculpture gallery.

 Parking: There’s a dedicated parking lot for the museum on Craig Steet.
 The current cost is $7.